moduspwnens/boa-chat/README.md

 The stack is now being created.
 It typically takes 5-7 minutes to finish.
 Use the refresh button (⟳) to check on it periodically.
 Once it reaches a **CREATE_COMPLETE** state, it's ready to go!
 Simply select the stack, click the *Outputs* tab, and click the link next to the one called **WebChatApiHome**.

-This application has no region restrictions, although it does require [Step Functions](https://aws.amazon.com/step-functions/).
-These are [only available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in US East (Virginia), US West (Oregon), and EU (Ireland) at the time of writing.
+This application has no region restrictions.

 ### Destroy